GCTC-NTGC/gc-digital-talent/documentation/linux-setup.md

 composer --version
 ```

-The version should be 2.
+It should be major version 2.

 ### Node.js

-We use to run the javascript/typescript part of the app.
-You can install it using nvm.
+We use Node.js to develop the frontend part of the app.
+You can install it using [nvm](https://github.com/nvm-sh/nvm).

-Install it with:
+Install it from GitHub:

 ```
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.40.0/install.sh | bash
 ```

+> [!IMPORTANT]
-Close and reopen your terminal after installation finishes.
+> Close and reopen your terminal after installation finishes to activate it.

 Double-check:

 ```
 nvm --version
 ```

-Now, from inside the gc-digital-talent directory, install node:
+Now, from inside the gc-digital-talent directory, install Node.js:

 ```
 nvm install
 ```

 Double-check:

 ```
 node --version
 ```

+It should match the version in [.nvmrc](https://github.com/GCTC-NTGC/gc-digital-talent/blob/main/.nvmrc).

 ### PNPM

-We use PNPM to manage the packages for the javascript/typescript part of the app.
+We use PNPM to manage the packages for the frontend part of the app.
 Check which version should be installed by finding the `packageManager` field in [package.json](https://github.com/GCTC-NTGC/gc-digital-talent/blob/main/package.json).
 Make sure to substitute the correct version number into the command:

 ```
 curl -fsSL https://get.pnpm.io/install.sh | env PNPM_VERSION=<version> sh -
 ```

+> [!IMPORTANT]
-The install script will also instruct you to run a `source` command to activate the tool in your session.
+> The install script will also instruct you to run a `source` command to activate the tool in your session.

 Double check:

 ```
 pnpm --version
 ```

 ## Hosts File